-- 4. Related Material: SPHERE contains much of the same logic found in the TIGER code5 and ETRAN code,3 which are used for one-dimensional slab geometries, and the CYLTRAN code,6 which is used for two-dimensional cylindrical geometries.
+- 4. Related Material: CYLTRAN contains much of the same logic found in the TIGER (Ref.
+5) and ETRAN (Ref.
+3) codes, which are appropriate for simpler material geometries.
 Comments, suggestions, and/or consultation are welcomed by the authors. - 5.
-Restrictions: The problem configuration is limited to no more than 50 material or void zones.
-A problem may not involve more than five unique homogeneous materials, each of which contains no more than 20 elements.
-The method is more accurate at higher energies, with a less rigorous description of the particle cascade at energies where the atomic shell structure of the transport media becomes important.
-The only shell effects considered are ionization of, fluorescence from, and Auger emission from the K shell of the highest-atomic-number element in each material. - 6.
-Computer: CDC 6600 (also compatible with CDC 7600 with minor modifications). - 7.
+Restrictions: The problem configuration is limited to no more than 100 material or void zones.
+A problem may not involve more than 5 unique homogeneous materials, each of which contain no more than 20 elements.
+The method is more accurate at higher energies, with a less rigorous description of the particle cascade at energies where the shell structure of the transport media becomes important.
+The only shell effects considered are ionization of, fluorescence of, and Auger emission from the K-shell of the highest-atomic-number element in each material. - 6.
+Computer: CDC 6600. - 7.
 Running Time: So many parameters affect the problem run time that it is not possible to estimate a "typical" machine time.
 However, run times do vary almost linearly with the number of histories.
-The average time per history required for the calculation of the charge and energy deposition profiles shown in Figs. 5 and 6 of Ref.
-1 was ~ 0.025 s. - 8.
+The average time per history in the calculation of the argon laser two-dimensional energy deposition profile shown in Fig. 7 of Ref.
+1 was ~ 0.1 s. - 8.
 Programming Languages: The code is written in FORTRAN IV.
 A major effort was made to remove nonstandard and installation-dependent usages. - 9.
 Operating System: The code runs under the SCOPE 3.3 system with the FTN (OPT = 2) compiler. - 10.
 Machine Requirements: Four input/output files (two input cross-section files and two scratch files) and two system input/output files are required.
 The central memory storage requirement is 156 000 (octal) words.
-In addition, 245 000 (octal) words of

-ECS are required.
+In addition, 245 000 (octal) words of ECS are required.
 Data are transmitted to and from ECS in blocks of variable size, so that with some program modifications, disk, drum, or tape storage can be substituted for ECS.

 - 11. Material Available: Source deck, cross-section files, test problems, results of executed test problems, and the reference document1 are available from the Oak Ridge Radiation Shielding Information Center. - 12.
-Acknowledgment: This work was supported by the U.S. Department of Energy. - 13.
+Acknowledgment: This work was supported by the U.S. Energy Research and Development Administration. - 13.
 References:

 1J.
-A. HALBLEIB, Sr., "SPHERE: A Spherical-Geometry Multimaterial Electron/Photon Monte Carlo Transport Code," SAND77-0832, Sandia Laboratories (1977).
+A. HALBLEIB, Sr. and W. H. VANDEVENDER, "CYLTRAN: A Cylindrical-Geometry Multimaterial Electron/Photon Monte Carlo Transport Code," SAND 74-0030, Sandia Laboratories (1975).

 2M.
-J. BERGER, "Monte Carlo Calculation of the

-Penetration and Diffusion of Fast Charged Particles," Methods in Computational Physics, Vol. 1, Academic Press, Inc., New York (1963).
+J. BERGER, "Monte Carlo Calculation of the Penetration and Diffusion of Fast Charged Particles," Methods in Computational Physics, Vol. 1, Academic Press, New York (1963).